Chronis Exarhakos

 Hronis Exarhakos (Χρόνης Εξαρχάκος; 18 January 1932 – 27 September 1984) was a Greek actor.

 Biography

 He was born in 1932 in Ermoupoli on Syros.
 He studied at Pelos Katselis's school.
-He entered in 1963 and performed his first theatrical play Vila ton orgion with the Rigopoulos-Analiti company.
-A year later he made his debut in the cinema with the movie Diazygio ala ellinika by Odisea Kosteletou.
+In 1963, he performed his first theatrical play Vila ton orgion (Villa of Orgies) with the Rigopoulos-Analiti company.
+A year later he made his debut in the cinema with the movie Diazygio ala ellinika (Greek-style Divorce) by Odisea Kosteletou.
 He appeared in 20 other films and played in 60 reviews.
-Most of these were the best movies including I kori mou i sosialistria (1966), Gorgones ke Manges (1968), I Pariziana (The Parisian) (1969), Marijuana Stop!
-(1971), Mia Elinida sto haremi (1971) and others.
+Most of these were the best movies including I kori mou i sosialistria (My daughter, the socialist, 1966), Gorgones ke Manges (Mermaids and Rascals, 1968), I Pariziana (The Parisian) (1969), Marijuana Stop!
+(1971), Mia Elinida sto haremi (A Greek woman in the Harem, 1971) and others.